FloeFoxon/Temporal-GLMMs-to-Monitor-Health-Behaviour-at-the-National-Level-Using-Subnational-Data/README.md

 # Temporal-GLMMs-to-Monitor-Health-Behaviour-at-the-National-Level-Using-Subnational-Data
 This repository contains SAS code corresponding to the work 'Temporal Generalized Linear Mixed Models to Monitor Health Behaviour at the National Level Using Subnational Data' by Floe Foxon, Mark Sembower, and Saul Shiffman.

+## Analyses

+All code required to run the analyses in this work are contained within the 'Code.sas' file located in this repository.

+## Data

+All data required to run these analyses are publicly available from the data sources described in Appendix A of the corresponding paper.